Passuum2/ChessSync/README.md

 See [`schema.sql`](./schema.sql) for full table definitions and relationships.

 ## Status
 This project was originally built and tested using a university-provided MySQL instance, which is no longer active.
-The application logic, database schema, and query functionality were fully working as demonstrated in development (see Screenshots).

-**Currently not runnable out of the box** — a live MySQL connection is required and is not included.
+The historical championship database features are not runnable without a live MySQL connection (see Setup).
+The live player stats lookup (via Chess.com API) does not depend on MySQL and should still function independently.

-**Planned:** Migrating to a hosted deployment on AWS (RDS + EC2/Elastic Beanstalk), with a live, publicly accessible version of the dashboard.
-Until then, see the Screenshots section and [schema/queries file, if you add one] for evidence of functionality.
+**Planned:** Migrating the database to AWS (RDS) with the app hosted on EC2 or Elastic Beanstalk, providing a live, publicly accessible version of the full dashboard.